DmytroRi/Primus-Anomaly-Detector/README.md

 ![Plot](/stats/20250503.png)

+#### 08.05.2025
+I considered applying the k-nearest neighbors (KNN) algorithm, as the initial data is already labeled.
+In contrast, k-means performs better on unlabeled data because it can discover clusters or outliers.

 #### 20.05.2025
 Due to the complexity of implementing algorithms in C++, it would be more efficient to continue the work using Python and use existing solutions from different libraries.
 Additionally, given the large dataset because of the new framing strategy, the data should be stored in a local SQLite database for easier access and management.